-4.2.
-Own consumption
+4.1.2.
+Own consumption and exchange of electrical energy

 As it has previously been mentioned, the main advantage in the vicinity of consumers, same or lower production price compared to price of electrical energy offered to households and other facilities by the distributor of electrical energy.
 At the same time, the produced energy by PV system set on a facility (roof, walls or surrounding area) primarily is used for covering of own consumption (by the consumers located in the facility) and the surplus or shortage of energy is transferred or undertaken by the electrical grid.
 Depending on the regulations of the state, the price of the transferred energy is valued differently.